LouisBay/manduin-apps/Dataset/README.md

 ## Mandu.in Dataset

-Dataset can be accessed through :
+Dataset can be accessed through this repository :

 [Landmark Dataset](https://github.com/mrsambaga/Bangkit-Capstone-Dataset)